Thank you to everyone who helped produce and came to the opening of ‘Cuiridh Mi Clach Air Do Chàrn – I’ll put a stone on your cairn’ 🪨❤️

 Accompanying these cairns are other works made during the residency period including ceramics, paintings and a video.

-You are invited to take this opportunity to see cairns as the new roadside archive, a meeting point for storytelling, and the way marker offering you a way out of the endless labyrinth of ginnels.
+Take this opportunity to see cairns as the new roadside archive, a meeting point for storytelling, and the way marker offering you a way out of the endless labyrinth of ginnels.

 With thanks to the team who made this residency possible: